SC-ORE (School Orienteering)

 - Increase engagement with orienteering through a relay team competition.

-- Offer primary school orienteers in the ACT an opportunity to compete in a relay based competition with their school friends.
+- Offer primary school orienteers in the ACT an opportunity to compete in a relay based competition with their

 - Attract new primary school students to “taste” orienteering in a safe and supported school-based team challenge.